Adamrakowski1/Budget-Tracker/README.md

 Budget Per Day:  $99.60

 ## Future Work
 To improve this code, I would like to allow users to create their own categories.
-This will make the code much more versatile and similar to a real expense tracker.
-I would also like to have the program create a new CSV file each month.
+This will make the program much more versatile and similar to a real expense tracker.
+I would also like to create a new CSV file each month.
 This will allow people to see a CSV of their purchases over time, not just during a monthly period.